 This references when a user completes the desired action on your website.
 Conversions can be the purchase of a product or service, subscribing to your newsletter, or registering for an event.

 Crawling is the process of search engine bots gathering data and information from your webpage in order to update and add to the search engine’s index.

 Short for Cascading Style Sheet, this describes how HTML elements (such as colors, fonts, text size, etc.) should appear when viewed on different devices.
 CSS helps web developers create a uniform style for multiple pages on a website.

 Also known as delisting, this is when search engines remove a website from their index.
 This can be a result of using black hat SEO tactics which bots were able to pick up.

-You can tell search engines to ignore, or disavow, a link if it seems spammy, forces, or is on a low-quality website to avoid associating with that site and affecting your rankings.
+You can tell search engines to ignore, or disavow, a link if it seems spammy, forced, or is on a low-quality website to avoid associating with that site and affecting your rankings.

 Unless marked with the “nofollow” attribute, this is the default for any link on a website.